bbellmyers/count-scriptlets/README.md

 # count-scriptlets
 A Node.js Utility that counts the lines of scriptlet code in JSPs.

+This can be used as an analysis tool on large JSP codebases to find the largest scriptlets, to help focus refactoring efforts.

+A scriptlet is defined narrowly to only include lines bounded by <% %>.
+JSP expressions <%= %> are not counted as scriptlets, nor are JSP comments <%-- --%>.
+All other JSP syntax is also permitted and not included in the scriptlet count.

 Install globally:
 ```
 npm install -g